SuperSwordTW/Distance-Trig-Calc-3d/README.md

 The efficiency of this method is fairly good; it's tested to be faster than other known methods by quite a bit—for example, the entity display method and 4th-iteration Newton rasphon.
 Benchmarking on my computer gives the result that Trig method averages around 22 μs, the entity display averages around 39μs, and Newton rasphon averages around 36μs

+Also, if you are intended to calculate 2D distance, you can use the 2D version of this pack, it performs even better!
+[Distance-Trig-Calc-2d](https://github.com/SuperSwordTW/Distance-Trig-Calc-2d)

 ## Implementation
 Note that this pack is made in 1.21, so the naming convention of the folder `functions` has become `function`.
 If you want to use this in 1.20, you can change it back.